severb/flowy/docs/tutorial/tutorial.rst

    :ref:`activities_py`
          The final version of ``activities.py`` file.
    :ref:`activity`
-         In depth documentation on writing Activity Tasks.
+         In depth documentation on writing activities.

 Putting It All Together